CATCh-uS Mapping study

 This study is funded by the National Institute of Health Research and is being run in collaboration with the Royal College of Psychiatrists, and ADHD support groups: AADD-UK, ADHD foundation and UK Adult ADHD Network.
 We are asking three different groups of people about service provision in their area:

 - Young people with ADHD, their parents/carers (service users),

-- Clinicians who work with young people with ADHD (including psychiatrists, GPs and paediatricians),
+- Clinicians and professionals who work with young people with ADHD (including psychiatrists, GPs, paediatricians, nurses and managers)

 - Clinical Commissioning Groups (the people who commission and pay for services)

 The 2018 survey gained over 2500 responses from across the UK.
 Information gathered was used to create a map of existing services which can viewed by clicking on the link to the right of this page.
 Responses to our 2016 pilot survey were used to create a preliminary map of existing services which was widely shared, with over 30,000 views.